What Are Blisters?

-Another common location is the hands.
-Blisters develop as the result of unusual, chronic irritation (from, for example, manual labor with shovels or other tools) by hands that have not previously developed protective calluses.
+Another common location for blisters is on the hands.
+Blisters develop as the result of unusual, chronic irritation (from, for example, manual labor with shovels or other tools) of hands that have not previously developed protective calluses.

 Most blisters don’t require medical treatment and can be handled by first aid that you can administer yourself.
 Once a blister forms, you may need to pierce it before you find relief.
-(Be certain your tetanus shot status is up to date.
+Be certain your tetanus shot status is up to date.
 If not, get a booster from your doctor.
 Blisters the size of a pea or smaller do not likely need any treatment and will heal on their own.
 Larger blisters may require simple drainage and care.
 If you choose to drain and treat, take these precautions:

 - Make sure your hands and fingers are clean.

-- Sterilize a needle in a flame until it glows red and allow it to cool or simply wipe thoroughly with rubbing alcohol.
-Use it to puncture the edge of the blister and then gently press out the fluid.
-Leave the loose skin in place – the blister will heal faster.
+- Sterilize a clean, new needle in a flame until it glows red and allow it to cool or simply wipe thoroughly with rubbing alcohol.
+Use it to puncture the edge of the blister nearest the skin to keep the blister dome intact.

 - Gently press on the blister to let out the fluid.
 Leave the loose skin in place; this will help keep germs out and aid in faster healing.

 - Dab on some antibiotic ointment or clean your skin with a sterilizing-wipe and cover the area with gauze and tape.

 What Therapies Does Dr. Weil Recommend For Blisters?